-Join Diane Burns for an in-depth discussion in this video Understanding the "golden rules", part of InDesign Tables in Depth.
+Join Diane Burns for an in-depth discussion in this video Understanding the "golden rules", part of InDesign: Tables.

 - If you're new to InDesign tables, there are a few basic things you need to know before you get started.
 I like to call these the golden rules of tables.
 Let's take a closer look at this table.
 I'm gonna switch from Preview to Normal mode by pressing the letter w.
 The first golden rule of tables is that every table lives inside a text frame.
 Even if the text frame fits up tightly against the table and may not be visible, it's still there.
 The text frame may be narrower than the table, and it may be larger than the table, but the table is always inside a text frame.